Suspected schoolgirl poisoning attacks rattle a shaken Iran

 The ”existence of the devil’s will to prevent girls from education is a serious danger and it is considered a very bad news,” he said, according to IRNA.
 “We have to try to find roots” of this.

 Already, parents have pulled their students from classes, in effect shuttering some schools in Qom in recent weeks, according to a report by Shargh, a reformist news website based in Tehran.
+On Tuesday, another suspected attack reportedly occurred targeting a girls’ school in Pardis on the eastern outskirts of Tehran.

 The poisonings come as getting verifiable information out of Iran remains difficult given the crackdown on all dissent stemming from the protests and internet slowdowns put in place by the government.
 At least 95 journalists have been arrested by authorities since the start of the protests, according to the New York-based Committee to Protect Journalists.